dh256git/project27/src/support/pricing.md

 - Time: 10 hours
 - Price: £199.99 - valued at £220.90

-- Includes:
+The studio includes:

- * Session 1 (consultancy): an initial in-person session at your home, or remotely over a video call;
++ Session 1 (consultancy): an initial in-person session at your home, or remotely over a video call;
- * Sessions 2-4 (mentoring): three sessions remotely, over video calls or text messaging;
++ Sessions 2-4 (mentoring): three sessions remotely, over video calls or text messaging;
- * Sessions 5-6 (research): two sessions of remote research or demonstrator tool development, with the outputs e-mailed to you;
++ Sessions 5-6 (research): two sessions of remote research or demonstrator tool development, with the outputs e-mailed to you;
- * Sessions 7-9 (tutorials or training): three sessions in-person at your home, or remotely over video calls;
++ Sessions 7-9 (tutorials or training): three sessions in-person at your home, or remotely over video calls;
- * Session 10 (referrals): a session in-person at your home, or remotely over a video call with the specialist we think you need to talk to.
++ Session 10 (referrals): a session in-person at your home, or remotely over a video call with the specialist we think you need to talk to.

+### Where does the money go?

+We appreciate these prices may be difficult to pay for some.
+We are actively working with donors, funders, and partners to buy some of these services on your behalf.

+The revenue and funds raised through {{ site.brand }} Support are invested into maintaining and improving other {{ site.brand }} products and services, such as the [{{ site.brand }} {{ site.product }}]({% link guide/index.html %}) and [{{ site.brand }} Volunteering.]({% link volunteering/index.md %})